Checklist for New International students

 Wherever in the world your exciting new journey is starting from, we can’t wait to see your Salford story develop - and we’re here to make sure you have an amazing time!

 Before you leave, take a look at the information below.
-We have highlighted the essential items you must bring and key things to check before you travel.
-It will help you get everything in place, so your first few weeks can run smoothly.
+We have highlighted the essential items you must bring with you and the key things to do before you travel.
+This will help you get everything into place, so that your first few weeks at Salford run smoothly.

 1 Apply for your visa

-If you need a visa and are currently living outside of the UK, you should watch our videos and read the information and watch the videos on our dedicated how to apply for a visa webpage.
+If you are currently living outside of the UK and need a visa, you should read the information and watch the videos on our dedicated how to apply for a visa webpage.
 Alternatively, if you are applying for a visa from inside the UK, you can read more on our askUS pages.

 If you haven't yet arranged somewhere to live and are struggling to find available accommodation, please contact our askUS team who can provide the latest updates.
 They can be contacted on askUS@salford.ac.uk or, if you’d prefer to call, you can speak to the team on +44 (0)161 295 0023.